WWE Raw preview: The lineup for the Crown Jewel fallout show - Pro Wrestling Dot Net

 -Shinsuke Nakamura vs. Akira Tozawa

 Powell’s POV: The show will also feature the fallout from Saturday’s WWE Crown Jewel event.
-Raw will be live from Wilkes-Barre, Pennsylvania at Mohegan Sun Arena with the Crown Jewel fallout show.
+Raw will be live from Wilkes-Barre, Pennsylvania at Mohegan Sun Arena.
 Join me for my live review as the show airs Mondays at 7CT/8ET.
 Dot Net Members (including our Patreon patrons) have exclusive access to my weekly same night Raw audio reviews.

 Be the first to comment